 Joining the Texas Criminal Defense Lawyers Association can provide many membership benefits including:

-Lawyer Legion maintains a statewide directory of criminal defense lawyers in Texas which includes both TCDLA members and non-members.
+Lawyer Legion maintains a statewide directory of criminal defense attorneys in Texas which includes both TCDLA members and non-members.
 To help the public find the best choices when searching for a criminal defense attorney, Lawyer Legion recognizes attorneys for their involvement and leadership within the TCDLA and other professional associations.
 This includes recognition for TCDLA past presidents and TCDLA members who have updated their Lawyer Legion profile to include information about their involvement with the TCDLA.